redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

 ## Overview

-This tutorial covers how to deploy a TripleO Undercloud and Overcloud using RDO and Instack.
-TripleO is a program aimed at installing, upgrading and operating OpenStack clouds using OpenStack's own cloud facilities as the foundations - building on nova, neutron and heat to automate fleet management at datacenter scale (and scaling down to as few as 2 machines).

-Instack executes diskimage-builder style elements on the current system.
-This enables a current running system to have an element applied in the same way that diskimage-builder applies the element to an image build.
-Using instack, you can quickly build an Undercloud to deploy your Overcloud.
        During this tutorial, you will be deploying RDO using RDO to a virtual machine environment.

 If you're connecting to the virt host remotely from ssh, you will need to use the -t flag to force pseudo-tty allocation or enable notty via a $USER.notty file.